Everything may be bigger in Texas, but Leghorn APS-2 supply clerk is happy where she’s at

 |0

-This work, Everything may be bigger in Texas, but Leghorn APS-2 supply clerk is happy where she’s at [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Everything may be bigger in Texas, but Leghorn APS-2 supply clerk is happy where she’s at, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Everything may be bigger in Texas, but Leghorn APS-2 supply clerk is happy where she’s at